T

 shopping

-Chiang Mai's largest local market, offering a wide array of fresh produce, local snacks, textiles, and household goods.
-It's a fantastic place to experience the authentic daily life of Chiang Mai residents and try local street food.
+Chiang Mai's oldest and most vibrant local market, offering a sensory overload of fresh produce, spices, textiles, and local snacks.
+It's a fantastic place to experience authentic daily life.

 Day 4 · Chiang Mai